reframe-hpc/reframe/docs/manpage.rst

    .. versionadded:: 4.7

-.. option:: --table-hide-columns=COLUMNS

-   Hide the specified comma-separated list of columns from the tabular output printed by the options :option:`--performance-compare`, :option:`--performance-report` and the options controlling the stored sessions.

-   .. versionadded:: 4.7

 .. option:: --upgrade-config-file=OLD[:NEW]

    Convert the old-style configuration file ``OLD``, place it into the new file ``NEW`` and exit.